 Inside you’ll find lots of compartments similar to the Samsonite roller, as well as net pockets for shoes.
 This bag also features a padded sleeve for tablets and electronics, and a locking 3-height handle to help you get around.

-With a 10 year warranty from Samsonite, this spinner is worth a look if you prefer the increased maneuverability.
+With a 10 year warranty from Samsonite, this under seat carry on spinner luggage is worth a look if you prefer the increased maneuverability.

 Check here for the latest prices on the Samsonite Spinner Underseater with USB Port.